 Undergraduate tuition is dependent upon a student’s residency status and the number of credits for which the student is enrolled.
 Please visit the UW Admissions Cost of Attendance page for a detailed cost estimate for undergraduate education including tuition, undergraduate fees, supplies, and living expenses.

 Graduate tuition is dependent upon a student’s residency status and the number of credits for which the student is enrolled.
 If you are unsure of your residency status, please contact the UW Graduate School.

 As is common with most higher education institutions, there are a variety of fees associated with studying music as a major or graduate student.
 Please note that fees are in addition to university-associated fees and vary depending on a student’s major area of study.
 Students are encouraged to carefully read over the degree requirements to calculate projected fees for their intended degree.
 See Undergraduate Degrees and Graduate Degrees.

 - $550 – 2 credit Private Lessons

 - $220 – Music Education Techniques courses and Keyboard*

-*All undergraduate degrees and master's degrees in performance and in music theory require piano proficiency.
-Students take a placement test prior to their first quarter.
-Depending on placement, some students may be exempt from taking a portion of or all of the 2-year basic keyboard sequence.
+*Undergraduate degrees and master's degrees in performance and in music theory require piano proficiency.
 More information can be found on the Secondary Piano page.